TCROC/Mirror-Submodule/README.md

 Therefore it is of utmost importance for us to follow the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) in order for our games to survive, so that we can still fix networking bugs 10 years from now if needed.

-Keeping the next decade in mind, contributing **fixes** / **tests** / **improvements** is highly appreciated while new features have a low probability of being merged.

-_At this point, what we don't add to Mirror is more important than what we do add to it!_

 # Bug Bounty
 <img src="https://user-images.githubusercontent.com/16416509/110572995-718b5900-8195-11eb-802c-235c82a03bf7.png" height="150">